sql_funcs documentation

 Note

-Number of Clients Linked by Time Period
+Linkages - Number of Clients Linked in Time Period

 linkages_percent(timeframe=True, new_client_threshold=45, cm_only=True, first_n_months=None)#